-Milone developed an interest in the business of sports, specifically baseball, and self-published a piece of the topic.
+Milone developed an interest in the business of sports, specifically baseball, and self-published a column on the the topic.

 Published July 2017: